-DAML triggers automatically track the active contract set and the commands in flight for you.
+DAML triggers automatically track the active contract set (ACS), i.e., the set of contracts that have been created and have not been archived, and the commands in flight for you.
 In addition to that, they allow you to have user-defined state that is updated based on new transactions and command completions.
 For our copy trigger, the ACS is sufficient, so we will simply use () as the type of the user defined state.

-To create a trigger you need to define a value of type Trigger s where s is the type of your user-defined state:
+To create a trigger you need to define a value of type Trigger s where s is the type of your userdefined state: